pardot/api-docs/docs/kb/api-version-3/import.md

 /api/import/version/3/do/update/id/{id}

-Used to signal that all batches have been added for this import and processing can begin.
-Moves state from Open to Ready.
+Used to submit the import by changing the state to "Ready".
+After this no more batches of data can be added to the import and processing of the import will begin.

 ## PATCH